DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: Empirical evidence that targeting a single token is sufficient

 \section{Table of contents}

 \startcontents \printcontents{ }{1}{}

-\section{Appendix: Empirical evidence that targeting a single token is sufficient.}
+\section{Appendix: Empirical evidence that targeting a single token is sufficient}

+Our single target token design relies on the `autoregressive inertia' phenomenon, which is documented in the LLM jailbreak and steering literature.
+As summarized in \citet{QiPL0RBM025}, the effectiveness of manipulating a very limited token window to steer the subsequent generation is validated by several established attack methods that use, like our work, a shallow surrogate objective.
+Works by \citet{Jailbroken} and \citet{VegaCX024} show with \textit{Prefilling Attacks} that forcing a short prefix (e.g., "Sure, I can help") can hijack the downstream generation.
+Recently, \citet{AndriushchenkoC25} obtain a 100\% attack success rate on 10 leading LLMs by performing a random search for an adversarial suffix, guided by the log-probability of a single target token (e.g., ``Sure'').
+While the aforementioned studies use this vulnerability for adversarial means, our work repurposes this property for explainability.

-We aim to verify empirically our assumption that targeting the \textit{first} key token is sufficient to alter consistently the rest of the LLM generation.
+We aim to verify empirically the `autoregressive inertia' phenomenon in our setting, by verifying that targeting the \textit{first} key token is sufficient to alter consistently the rest of the LLM generation.
 To do so, we propose to monitor the semantic coherence of LLM generations beyond step $T$, when given counterfactual input prompts.

 Note that the output template of textual highD first recaps notable input features before giving its inferred lane change class and planned trajectory under the form of a list of 4 coordinate tuples, one per second for the next 4 seconds.
 We propose to monitor if the lane change class is consistent with the planned trajectories, in generated outputs.
 To infer what would be consistent (lane change, trajectory) pairs, we first analyze the distribution of lateral trajectory drift, per lane change class, in the ground truth train set of textual highD.
 As shown in \autoref{fig:lateral_drift}, the samples with `Right lane change' class are always linked to a lateral trajectory drift under -0.905 m, samples with `Left lane change' class have lateral trajectory drifts above 0.905 and `Keep lane' samples have drift levels contained in [-0.905, 0.905].
 The inferred class separation of 0.905 fits the data distribution and seems to correspond to $\frac{(\text{average lane width} - \text{average ego vehicle width})}{2}$, as the average lane width and average ego vehicle width are respectively of 3.75m and 1.94m in the dataset.
 This suggests that the data is labeled with `Left lane change' or `Right lane change' as soon as the ego vehicle has a trajectory that reaches the separation line of a neighboring lane.